How to Have Anal Sex: 10 Easy Steps to Better Sex!

 You have come this far but always remember – It is OK to stop!

-Anal sex is tricky business.
+Anal sex is a tricky business.
 Not everyone gets it on their first try, and it is not worth having a painful, miserable first experience.

 Your priority should be protecting yourself and making sure you don’t get hurt.

 Also, don’t worry about disappointing the other person.
 If he truly cares about you then he will understand.
 And remember, you can always try again!

 Fissures and hemorrhoids are not fun, and seeing blood after anal sex can be a very scary experience.
 The best thing to do is treat your fissures quickly and follow a few simple steps to prevent them in the future.